awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-msk-cluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `KafkaVersion`  <a name="cfn-msk-cluster-kafkaversion"></a>
 The version of Apache Kafka\.
-For more information, see [Supported Apache Kafka versions](https://docs.aws.amazon.com/msk/latest/developerguide/supported-kafka-versions.html) in the *Amazon MSK Developer Guide*\.
+For more information, see [Supported Apache Kafka versions](https://docs.aws.amazon.com/msk/latest/developerguide/supported-kafka-versions.html) in the Amazon MSK Developer Guide\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LoggingInfo`  <a name="cfn-msk-cluster-logginginfo"></a>
-You can configure your MSK cluster to send broker logs to different destination types\.
+You can configure your Amazon MSK cluster to send broker logs to different destination types\.
 This is a container for the configuration details related to broker logs\.
 *Required*: No
 *Type*: [LoggingInfo](aws-properties-msk-cluster-logginginfo.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)